vidaud/seta/seta-doc/docs/setup/deployment.md

     ##### Seta-UI variables  ####
-    # Set-up of the administrators emails, the system create local users.
+    # Set-up of the administrators emails, the system creates local users.
     There should be always at least one admin user defined always.
 It cannot be empty.

     ROOT_USERS="ROOT_USERS="email@emailDomain"